fastify/fastify-multipart/README.md

 If a non file field sent has `Content-Type` header starting with `application/json`, it will be parsed using `JSON.parse`.

-The schema for validation for JSON fields should look like this:
+The schema to validate JSON fields should look like this:

 ```js
 hello: {